t0mk/arapi/README.md

 This is generated automatically from docstrings of handling functions.

-  A devel instance will read configuration from arapi/conf/arapi_dev.cfg, normal instance (without -d) will attempt to read it from /etc/arapi/arapi.cfg.
+  A devel instance will read configuration from arapi/conf/arapi_dev.cfg, normal instance will attempt to read it from /etc/arapi/arapi.cfg.
+The config file location is passed in environment variable ARAPI_CONFIG.

   You can also supply additional lens files in a directory.
 You must specify the directory in arapi.cfg then.